🧠 How to Seek a Formal ADHD Assessment in Australia: A Step-by-Step Guide

 💊 Step 5: Consider Treatment and Support Options

-While medication (like stimulants) may help some individuals, ADHD management is typically multi-faceted and can include:
+While medication (stimulant or non stimulant) may help some individuals, ADHD management is typically multi-faceted and can include:

 At Insightology, Ryan can provide early detection assessment, therapy, and behavioural interventions tailored to the individual’s needs.